Ovation Explains Link Between Steroid Use and Male Fertility

 - Steroids can cause the brain to think that the body is producing the necessary amount of testosterone.

 - The brain then signals the testicles to slow or even completely stop sperm production.

 - This confusion can lead to a low sperm count or the absence of sperm, and even cause the testicles to shrink, resulting in male infertility.

-The Good News about Steroid Use and Male Fertility
+The Good News About Steroid Use and Male Fertility

-In most cases, our Ovation Fertility partner physicians view this problem as treatable.
+In most cases, Ovation partner physicians view this problem as treatable.
 When a man stops taking steroids, sperm generally returns to normal in approximately three months.
 If a man has been using steroids for an extended period, recovery could take longer.
 Occasionally testosterone treatment can mask testicular failure.
 Blood work can fully evaluate the causes of low sperm production following testosterone discontinuation.

 It is important that men understand that ongoing steroid use can cause other health issues — some of which may be irreversible — such as adult acne, breast development, liver problems, heart attack and stroke.